 - Place your toothbrush at a 45-degree angle to your gums and turn it on

 - Move the toothbrush gently from tooth to tooth, remembering to cover each surface

 - Brush your tongue gently, just as you would a manual toothbrush.

 Even the best tooth brushing technique won’t clean those areas right between your teeth.
 That’s why flossing is so important.
 Floss at least once a day to get rid of trapped food and plaque build-up.
 Here’s how:

 - Wrap the ends of a length of floss around the middle fingers of each hand, leaving an inch or two to work with

 - Guide the floss between your teeth, making sure to clean beneath the gum line with a gentle rubbing motion

 Rinse for extra freshness

 Follow these simple steps to optimal tooth brushing and it will leave your teeth and gums cleaner, fresher and healthier.
-And remember to turn off the tap when you brush – you could save up to 6 litres of water each time.
+And remember to turn off the tap when you brush – you could save as much as 6 litres of water each time!